aescarias/pdfnaut/docs/source/guides/writing-pdf.rst

 - The first line and last line delimit the text object.
 - The second line specifies the font which shall be used to draw text (Tf).
 The first operand is ``/F13`` (Helvetica) and the second operand is 12 which is the unit (point) size of the glyph.
-- The third line tells the renderer to position the text at x=100, y=400 (by default, x is the position to the left and y is the position to the top)
+- The third line tells the renderer to position the text at x=100, y=400 (PDFs by default use a coordinate system with a bottom-left origin).
-- The fourth line tells the renderer to draw the text "Hello"
+- The fourth line tells the renderer to draw the text "Hello".

 .. code-block:: python